The Welton Soap Box Derby

 In 2014, we had 100 crowd barriers stretched along the road with miles of interconnecting barrier tape!
 This year we had 450 barriers providing an all connected solid infrastructure to help keep racers and spectators safer!
 Huge support from many, many people and organisations.
 Every single individual and role that they play is intrinsic to the successful delivery of this event – without them we would not be able to do this!
 It is something I am truly proud of.
 We also appreciate cooperation and support of the Welton Villagers themselves.
 Allowing the event to go ahead; means closing the roads, and restricting access for the day – it’s a huge thank you to our residents!

-Next Year we are planning for Saturday 30th June 2018!
-We will begin planning from September 2017 onwards.
-Applications will be available from January 2018.
+This year we are going for Saturday 29th June 2019!
 We will be back bigger and better again!
 GO-GO-GO!!!!

 The Travel Locker would like to thank Chris for taking the time to answer my questions and would like to wish him and the Soap Box Derby Committee all the best in the coming years events.

-For an official application form for next years Welton Soap Box Derby Email Soapbox HQ at: firstname.lastname@example.org
+For an official application form for this years Welton Soap Box Derby Email Soapbox HQ at: email@example.com

 Facebook: Welton Soap Box Derby